SignalK/specification/gitbook-docs/data_model_metadata.md

 ## Implicit Metadata

-All keys in the Signal K specification must have `units` and a `description`.
-If a client requests the `meta` property for a valid Signal K key via the HTTP REST interface, the server must return the `units` and `description`, even if no value has ever been generated for that key.
+All keys in the Signal K specification must have a `description`, and where the key is a numeric value it must have `units`.

+If a client requests the `meta` property for a valid Signal K key via the HTTP REST interface, the server must return the `description` and, if applicable, `units`, even if no value has ever been generated for that key.

+If a key has values determined by an enum, the server should include the enum in the meta.
+NB. in future versions it is likely that this will become a mandatory requirement for the server.

 ```javascript
 // GET /signalk/v1/api/vessels/self/environment/depth/belowKeel/meta